Bridge – Step 1 for Beginners

 Lesson 2 covers the opening bid of 1 No Trump.

 Learning when to open 1NT is relatively easy.
 Responding to a 1NT opening bid is not quite so easy.
-I have prepared two different ways of responding to a No Trump opening bid: One method I have dubbed the “Easy Way” and the other, more complicated method, I have called the “S & J Way” (using Stayman and Jacoby Transfers).
-I recommend that beginners start with the Easy Way.
-Before you move to Step 2 on this website, you should try to incorporate the “S & J Way” into your bidding.
+I have prepared two different ways of responding to a NT opening bid: One method I have dubbed the “Easy Way” and the other, more complicated method, I have dubbed “StayJac,” using the combination of the Stayman convention and Jacoby transfers.
+I recommend that beginners start with the Easy Way, but as soon as possible, try to add “StayJac” to their knowledge base.

-The “S & J Way,” using Stayman and Jacoby Transfers, is somewhat more complicated and I have found it can be a stumbling block for beginners.
-When you have played for a while and have an understanding of how the bidding affects the final contract and when it is better to be in a NT contract compared to a suit contract (and vice versa), then you should be ready to switch from the “Easy Way” and adopt the “S & J Way.”
-Often, you will end up at the same contract.
+“StayJac” — using Stayman and Jacoby Transfers, is somewhat more complicated and I have found it can be a stumbling block for beginners.
+When you have played for a while and have an understanding of how the bidding affects the final contract, some idea of why and when it is better to be in a NT contract compared to a suit contract (and vice versa), then you should be ready to switch from the “Easy Way” and incorporate “StayJac” into your bidding.
+Often, you will end up at the same contract, but not always.
 The difference is that the Declarer will usually be the same player who opened 1NT, which may give your side an advantage by keeping the stronger hand hidden.
 Stayman and Jacoby transfers require the use of “codes” (bids that have special meanings).
 Both you and your partner must remember these codes and what they mean — that’s why this method is slightly more difficult than the “Easy Way” above.

 Note: For your amusement, I recommend that you read the story, The Courtship of Miss No Trump, which I created to help teach Stayman and Jacoby in a humorous and hopefully memorable way.
 My students liked it!
 The article was published in the ACBL Bridge Bulletin, May 2014 edition.

-Lesson 3 covers the two opening bids that indicate a very strong hand.
+Lesson 3 covers the two opening bids which show a very strong hand.